 - Lifespan: up to 20 – 25 years, mostly 8 – 10 years

 - Its closest relatives include the greater spotted eagle and the Indian spotted eagle (Clanga hastata), which was formerly considered merely a Clanga pomarina

 - The lesser spotted eagle often cross-breeds with the greater spotted eagle.
 Hybrids of those two species are hardly distinguishable from the pure-bred species.

 - The lesser spotted eagle is one of 4 eagle species nesting in Poland.

-- In Poland it is a rare species.
-The Polish Eagle Protection Committee estimates that about 2000 breeding pairs lives in this country.
-Ii is most common in the northern and southern parts of Poland and in the Stobrawski Landscape Park (about 10 breeding pairs), located in the northern region of the Opole Voivodership.
+- In Poland, it is a rare species.
+The Polish Eagle Protection Committee estimates that about 2000 breeding pairs live in this country.
+It is most common in the northern and southern parts of Poland and in the Stobrawski Landscape Park (about 10 breeding pairs), located in the northern region of the Opole Voivodership.

 - Animals records

 - Largest eagles Top10